ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 {: #vc_hybrid_addingviewingclusters-viewing-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
-2. In the **vCenter Server Instances** table, click the instance to view the clusters in it.
+2. In the **vCenter Server instances** table, click the instance to view the clusters in it.
 3. Click **Infrastructure** on the left navigation pane.
 In the **CLUSTERS** table, view the summary about the clusters:
   * **Name**: The name of the cluster.
   * **ESXi servers**: The number of ESXi servers in the cluster.